Madxsam01/Elevate-labs/Task-2(Email analysing)/README.md

-# 📄 Phishing Email Analysis Report
+# 📄 Phishing Email Analysis

 ## 🛡️ Task Objective
 To identify phishing indicators in a suspicious email sample by analyzing sender identity, headers, links, language, and formatting.